ironhack-labs/data-labs/advanced-topics/network-analysis.md

 Use the function above to structure the basketball data set as a data frame of pairwise connections.
 You can use the *Name* field to create your entities and the *Games* field to base your edges on.
 Once you have the data in this format, sort descending by the number of Olympic games the players have played in together.
 Which players have played together in the Olympics the most number of times?

-Now that you have a data frame of pairwise connections, use the `from_pandas_edgelist` to convert it into a graph.
+Now that you have a data frame of pairwise connections, use the `from_pandas_edgelist` method to convert it into a graph.
 Compute the statistics of this graph and answer the following questions.

 - How many basketball players (nodes) are in the graph?
 - How many edges are in the graph?